Farid-Najar/DynamicQVRP/README.md

 # DynamicQVRP

-This repository implements methods to solve the Dynamic Vehicle Routing Problem with emission Quota (QVRP), a variant of the classic Vehicle Routing Problem that incorporates emissions considerations and dynamic customer requests.
+This repository implements methods to solve the Dynamic Vehicle Routing Problem with emission Quota (DQVRP), a variant of the classic Vehicle Routing Problem that incorporates emissions considerations and dynamic customer requests.

 ## Overview